scoutapp/scout_apm_python/DEVELOPMENT.md

 pass arguments through to Pytest after a `--` to signify the end of arguments for tox to parse.

-For example, to run `pytest --pdb`, which starts PDB on test failure, run `tox -e py37-django22 -- --pdb`.
+For example, to run `pytest --pdb`, which starts PDB on test failure, run e.g.
+`tox -e py39-django31 -- --pdb`.

-You can use this to run a specific test file, for example `tox -e py37-django22 -- tests/integration/test_django.py`.
+You can use this to run a specific test file, for example `tox -e py39-django31 -- tests/integration/test_django.py`.

 Test Services
 -------------